mmistakes/minimal-mistakes/_posts/reads/2017-02-18-untangled-by-lisa-damour.md

 daughter.
 I found these particularly helpful, especially since I won't always know what to look for in my daughter's behavior, attitude, or actions.

+**Untangled** should be read by every parent as their daughter enters middle school or junior high!
+It's that well written, pertinent to your life, and important for your daughter's future womanhood.

 Further below you will find quotes and ideas from each area of the book that I found helpful and/or interesting.
 It's a long list to go through, yet it provides a resource for later review.
 I've found that repetition is one of the